Yaroster/weebDetector-mac/README.md

 </p>

 # Compiling:
-To compile this you will need yahoo japan's [SwiftyXMLParser](https://github.com/yahoojapan/SwiftyXMLParser) and Xcode (Minimum 10.0)
+To compile this you will need Yahoo!Japan's [SwiftyXMLParser](https://github.com/yahoojapan/SwiftyXMLParser) and Xcode (Minimum 10.0)